iqra786399/Sellora/README.md

 Prompt: "You are a shopping assistant.
 Recommend 3 products from available list based on user budget and need."

 ## e.
 Tools Used
-Bolt.new, AI Model: [jo Bolt use karta hai], Hosting: Bolt.host
+Bolt.new, AI Model: chat gpt , Hosting: Bolt.host

 ## f.
 Screenshots
 [3 screenshots yahan laga dena]